Samoset & Abel Elementary Schools

 Take Stock In Children Of Manatee

 Harvest supports Take Stock in Children, Inc., a nonprofit organization, that transforms one student at a time with financial contributions and mentors.
 Take Stock’s mission is to break the cycle of poverty for low-income, academically qualified students by providing opportunities for a post-secondary education.
-Volunteers from Harvest mentor middle school through high school students, some of whom attended Samoset Elementary School.
+Volunteers from Harvest mentor middle school through high school students, some of whom attended Abel or Samoset Elementary Schools.

 Want to be a mentor?
 Email Diane McCoy, Director of Care & Justice Ministries.